Hapshash and the Coloured Coat: Art

 Their work has been cited as an inspiration by surrealistic artist Mark Wilkinson, known for his designs for bands such as Marillion, Judas Priest, and Iron Maiden.

 Music

 They also released two albums, Featuring the Human Host and the Heavy Metal Kids (Minit: MLS 40001) in 1967, and Western Flier (Liberty: LBS 83212) in 1969.
 The first of these was issued on red vinyl, and the second one, Western Flier, was made in collaboration with Liberty producer and co-writer Mike Batt, who nominally became the third member of the band at that time (see featured photo of Weymouth, Batt and Mayhew).

+Peter Doggett of Record Collector describes the song "The Wall" as "an agreeably ridiculous piece of pomp-pop", deeming this discovery to be a surprise when reviewing the 1994 compilation Gutbucket (on which it features), containing late 1960s English underground rock from the Liberty and United Artists labels.